bhargavyagnik/Instagram-scrapper/README.md

 Update- Scroll with no max. limit. i.e you can get more posts no limited to 14 and time is reduced to a great extent

+* Update
+Now you can find a auto-follower bot in the main.py